ShadowProgr/SniperPlugin/README.md

 # Sniper Plugin

 This is a 3rd party plugin made for GoManager by SLxTnT.
-It supports sniping Pok�mons posted on Pokedex100 discord server.
+It supports sniping Pokémons posted on Pokedex100 discord server.

 ## Installation